-1. The department will provide the initial issue duty holster to all new employees.
-Officers may purchase other approved holsters through their

-- uniform and equipment account.
+- 1. The department will provide the initial issue duty holster to all new employees.
+Officers may purchase other approved holsters through their uniform and equipment account.
 The department will replace duty holsters that are damaged in the course of duty. - 2.
-Officers, when authorized, may purchase, at their own expense, a non-issued holster meeting the following specifications with approval from the Captain of Personnel and Training Team or designee: - a.
-Uniformed Field Personnel shall carry a holster which is designed to secure the specific weapon carried.
-The holster will be plain black, have a safety strap which covers the hammer, and possess characteristics which secure the weapon so as to withstand strenuous activity whether snapped or unsnapped.
+Holsters must meet the following specifications: - a.
+Uniformed personnel, while working in the field in a patrol capacity, shall carry a holster which is designed to secure the specific weapon carried.
+The holster will be plain black, have a safety strap which covers the back of the slide or hammer, and possess characteristics which secure the weapon so as to withstand strenuous activity whether snapped or unsnapped.
 The holster will have solid belt loops and allow a handgun to be reholstered and secured with one hand. - b.
-Uniformed headquarters-assigned personnel shall carry a holster which is designed to secure the specific weapon being carried.
-The holster will be plain or basket weave, black in color, with safety strap and be capable of securing the weapon so as to withstand strenuous activity whether snapped or unsnapped. - c.
-Plain Clothes/Blazer or Off-Duty Personnel shall carry a holster designed to secure the specific weapon being carried.
-The holster will be equipped with a safety strap or some other means of securing the weapon so as to withstand strenuous physical activity. - 3.
-Holsters are to be worn in the standard "strong-hand" side position. - 4.
-Shoulder holsters which meet the following specifications are authorized: - a.
-The holster will hold the handgun in a vertical position, with the muzzle pointed towards the ground. - b.
-The holster will be worn in the manner intended by the manufacturer, and secured to the waist belt. - c.
-The holster will have the capability of allowing the handgun to be returned to the holster with one hand. - d.
+Uniformed personnel, not working in the field in a patrol capacity, shall carry a holster which is designed to secure the specific weapon being carried.
+The holster will be plain or basket weave, black in color, with safety strap and be capable of securing the weapon so as to withstand strenuous activity whether snapped or unsnapped.
+The holster will allow the handgun to be reholstered and secured with one hand. - c.
+Plain Clothes/Blazer Personnel shall carry a holster or fanny pack designed to secure the specific weapon being carried.
+The holster will be equipped with a safety strap or some other means of securing the weapon so as to withstand strenuous physical activity.
+The holster will allow the handgun to be reholstered and secured with one hand. - 3.
+Primary duty holsters are to be worn in a manner that allows for a strong hand draw stroke.

+- 4. Shoulder holsters which meet the following specifications are authorized: - a.
+The holster will be worn in the manner intended by the manufacturer, and secured to the waist belt. - b.
+The holster will have the capability of allowing the handgun to be returned to the holster with one hand. - c.
 The holster will be equipped with a safety strap or other means of securing the weapon so as to withstand strenuous physical activity. - 5.
 Captains may permit subordinate officers to carry a holster that deviates from the above, or authorize other means of carrying their weapon; such permission shall be in writing and placed in the employee's personnel file. - 6.
 Secondary weapons must be holstered and fully concealed on the torso in such a manner as to remain secure during vigorous physical activity.